WolfSa13/WeatherBot/README.md

 # WeatherBot
-simple weather bot for telegram
+simple weather bot for telegram.
 For bot use aiogram.